gohilnihar07/Samsungpdtraining/README.md

 - Delay-Locked Loop (DLL)<br>
 - Ring Oscillator<br>

---> Clock Distribution:-
+--> Clock Distribution:-<br>

 Once generated, clock signals need to be distributed to various parts of the IC while maintaining their timing integrity.
-Clock trees are used for this purpose, which involve a hierarchical network of buffers and repeaters to ensure the clock signal reaches all parts of the chip with minimal skew.
+Clock trees are used for this purpose, which involve a hierarchical network of buffers and repeaters to ensure the clock signal reaches all parts of the chip with minimal skew.<br><br>

--> Clock skew:-  is a phenomenon in digital design and VLSI (Very Large Scale Integration) circuits where clock signals, which are supposed to be synchronized and have the same edge (rising or falling), arrive at different parts of the circuit at slightly different times.<br>
+-> Clock skew:-<br>  is a phenomenon in digital design and VLSI (Very Large Scale Integration) circuits where clock signals, which are supposed to be synchronized and have the same edge (rising or falling), arrive at different parts of the circuit at slightly different times.<br>
        Positive and Negative Skew: Clock skew can be further categorized into positive skew and negative skew based on whether clock signals arrive later or earlier than the ideal clock edge, respectively.
 <br>
 Positive Skew: Positive skew occurs when clock signals arrive at different destinations later than the ideal clock edge.
 It can lead to setup time violations.<br>
 - Ts + Skew ≤ Tcq + Tcomb + Tst <br>
 Negative Skew: Negative skew occurs when clock signals arrive earlier than the ideal clock edge at different destinations.
 Negative skew can result in hold time violations.<br>
-- Tc2q + Tcomb ≥ Thold + Tskew <br>
+- Tc2q + Tcomb ≥ Thold + Tskew <br><br>

+-> Setup and Hold Time Violations:- <br>
+Clock skew can lead to setup time violations, where data may not be stable for the required setup time before a clock edge arrives at some elements but is stable for too long at others.
+Conversely, hold time violations can occur when data remains stable for too long after the clock edge.<br><br>

+-> Clock jitter:-<br>
+it refers to the fluctuation or lack of precision in the timing of a clock signal, which leads to deviations of the actual clock signal edges from their expected, evenly spaced positions.
+Clock jitter can arise from various sources and can exert notable effects on the operational efficiency and dependability of digital systems.<br><br>

+-> Clock latency:-<br>
+it denotes the temporal delay or propagation delay encountered by a clock signal as it traverses from its origin to different points within an integrated circuit (IC) or digital system.
+It denotes the duration required for the clock signal to navigate through various components, interconnections, and buffers before it reaches its intended destination.<br><br>

+- Source latency:<br> also recognized as clock source latency, pertains to the delay or latency that arises from the clock generation circuitry at its inception, preceding the distribution of the clock signal to other segments of the integrated circuit (IC) or digital system.<br><br>

+- Network latency:<br> concerning a clock, it typically denotes the delay or temporal discrepancy that arises when transmitting a clock signal through a network or communication medium.<br><br>